anchat1990/tech-newbies/PITCHME.md

 you can eat icecream for breakfast. its something that you know you shouldn't be doing, but it feels good so you do it and then you judge yourself.

----
-### Procrastination was the icecream-for-breakfast of my time management

-Note:
+It hindered my productivity
 and i've gotten a lot of advice in the months since that time that i've taken on.
 And i'm here to share what i've tried, whats worked and what hasnt.

 ---

-## Productivity
+# Tips to improve Time Management & Productivity

 Note:
 is basically what I got when I figured out how not to procrastinate.
 Because when u stop procrastinating,